In the tropics, mimosa bonsai is the common name for bonsai created from the Leucaena leucocephala (aka L. glauca).

 Many times plants with the same type leaf are confused and common names

 don't help.
 These two plants take different care and grow differently -

 one is temperate, the other tropical.
 Even the flowers are different.

 This page is about the tropical mimosa.
 In the wild, this tree grows fast and straight, has very little taper, the leaves and seed pods are large.

 Some common names for Leucaena are Lead Tree, White Leadtree and even Weed Tree.

-It can be found growing wild throughout Florida, Texas, and the Caribbean as well as much of Central and South America and Hawaii.
+There are over 24 species of Leucaena but the L. glauca (syn. leucocephala) is the one best suited for bonsai.
+It can be found growing wild throughout Florida, Texas, and the Caribbean as well as much of Central and South America.
+It's also available in Hawaii.

 Not many people are working with larger specimens of this plant.

 (Mainly because it is difficult to find them with nice shapes.)

 I saw this curved trunk, collected specimen on display in Hawaii with flowers and seeds.
 I spoke with the owner, who told me he purposely let the seeds and flowers grow out especially for the exhibit.
 He wanted people to know they do bloom.